zyonse/SHOVE/README.md

 # SHOVE
-Arduino code for SHOVE, the robotic trash can
+Arduino code for SHOVE, the robotic trash can.
+Originally created by Alexander Wilkinson